 It’s not until you go through something incredibly traumatic that you realize how strong you are.
 Granted, it probably doesn’t feel like it at the time.
 You are more likely to feel weak and helpless.

 When despair strikes and you are right in the thick of you, you mostly feel like you could crawl into a hole and stay there.
 But you don’t.
-Strength and courage is what gets you out of that hole and sends you back out into the world.
+Strength and courage are what get you out of that hole and send you back out into the world.

 Strength in this capacity should not be underestimated.
 People have endured some horrific things and amazingly come out the other end.